odoo/documentation/content/developer/howtos/website_themes/theming.rst

 - :ref:`native JavaScript module <frontend/modules/native_js>`, and
 - :ref:`Odoo modules <frontend/modules/odoo_module>` (using a custom module system).

-Most new Odoo JavaScript codes should use the native JavaScript module system.
+Most new Odoo JavaScript code should use the native JavaScript module system.
 It's simpler and brings the benefit of a better developer experience with better integration with the IDE.

 .. important::